PoCInnovation/Workshops/software/17.gRPC/README.md

   `MessengerServiceServer` structure

   - Print the content received with the following format: "[SERVER]: received {body} at {date}"
-  - Return the following message to the client: "hello from server !" with the current date as a UNIX timestamp
+  - Return the following message to the client: `hello from server !` with the current date as a UNIX timestamp

 Now that your `Server` structure implements all the `MessengerServiceServer` methods, you can start the server.